View and Pay Bills Online

 There is no service charge for paying by e-check.

 - What if I want to pay my most up-to-date account balance?

 When accessing your account to view your e-bill, this bill will be as of a particular billing date and will be due by the due date shown.
 When making payment, your most up-to-date account balance is indicated, and the payment amount has defaulted to this balance.
 You may pay this current balance, or you may edit this amount to that of the billed balance.

-- Can I still make payment at the Bursar's Office?
+- Can make a payment at the Bursar's Office?

-The Bursar's Office Customer Service windows are open from 8AM to 5PM Monday through Friday in the Student Services Building.
-Payments by cash, check or money order are accepted.
+Yes, payments by cash, check, or money order are accepted at the Bursar's Office Customer Service windows from 8AM to 5PM Monday through Friday in the Student Services Building.
 If you wish to pay by e-check or credit card, you can do this from your own computer or from one of the public computers such as those in Newman Library.

 We have implemented the new electronic system to improve customer service by providing an easy, convenient method for customers to pay on-line without having to stand in line.

 - Can I pay by credit card or e-check at the Bursar's Office?

 Only the Nelnet Business Services QuikPAY™ system, which is our credit card service provider, can accept a credit card payment, and only students/customers and authorized payers can access QuikPAY.
 The Bursar's Office cannot accept either credit card payments or e-check payments on your behalf either in person or by telephone.
 While our customer service representatives can view your statement information within QuikPAY and monitor payment activity, for your security, credit card or bank account information is not available to our staff.